 United Kennel Club – UKC

 Appearance & Characteristics

-The Mountain Cur is a medium-sized dog.
-Height is 16-25 inches, weight is anywhere from 45-95 lbs.
-Eyes are green, blue or light brown.
-The coat is rough, medium shot.
-Colors are brindle, black, dark brown, black and brindle, red, yellow, all sometimes with white points.
-The coat is easy to care for, regular brushing keeps it clean.
+The coat is a rough, medium shot.
+Colors are brindle, black, dark brown, black and brindle, red, and yellow, all sometimes with white points.
+The coat is easy to care for; regular brushing keeps it clean.

 Lifespan: 12 to 16 years

 Hypoallergenic Breed: Yes